mpgamer75/security-scanner/README_EN.md

 **Security Scanner v2.3.2**: Advanced red team assessment tool.
 Designed for professional penetration testers and security researchers.

+> **Note**: The summary report (summary_report.txt) currently has display issues.
+A fix is being implemented for version 2.3.3.
+Meanwhile, consult the individual files in the osint/, network/, web/ and exploit/ folders.

 ## What's New in v2.3.2

 ### Optimizations and Cleanup